USA Today HQ evacuated after reports of man with weapon

-MCLEAN, Va. — Police have ended the search for a reported armed ex-employee inside the Gannett Building -- home to USA Today -- in McLean, Virginia.
-The building, which also houses several other businesses, was evacuated Wednesday afternoon.
+MCLEAN, Va. — Authorities evacuated the Gannett Building in McLean, Virginia, after police searched for a reported armed ex-employee who was seen inside.

+The building, which also houses USA Today and several other businesses, was evacuated Wednesday afternoon.
+Hundreds of staffers could be seen exiting the workplace into the summer heat of Northern Virginia, some carrying their bags and others even holding their lunches.

-Fairfax police said they got a 9-1-1 call just before noon from inside the building at 7950 Jones Branch Drive that there was an ex-employee armed with a gun there.
+Fairfax County police said they got a 911 call just before 12 p.m. from inside the building at 7950 Jones Branch Drive that there was an ex-employee armed with a gun there.

+"We were told it was an ex-employee of the building," Chief Edwin Roessler said during a news conference Wednesday afternoon.

-Roessler said they checked the building floor by floor as they continued to evacuate employees that had sheltered in place.
+Roessler said they checked the building floor by floor as they continued to evacuate employees who were sheltered in place.
 He said they treated the threat as credible until the building was cleared.

-"I pray they are not in the building and that this will end safely," Roessler said.

-Roessler said police were looking for the person identified as the ex-employee as a person of interest, but didn't identify them because they "may have done nothing wrong."
+Roessler said police originally considered the ex-employee identified by the 911 caller as a person of interest, but didn't identify them because they "may have done nothing wrong."

-"We have determined that the person [of interest] is in another location in Fairfax county," Roessler said.
-"I have no evidence that person committed a crime."
+Later, at about 3:15 p.m., he said there was, "no evidence that person committed a crime" and they were found in another location in Fairfax County.

 "Everything is safe and I do not have any evidence that a crime was committed at this time," Roessler said.